Vittorio94/fatcat-reclaims/README.md

 # fatcat-reclaims
-Reclaims indicator for sierra chart
+Reclaims indicator for sierra chart.

+All the relevant documentation is within the reclaims.cpp